AlonBS/Ray_Tracer/README.md

 (regardless of where the original sphere will be transformed to).
 This is done the following way (note the indentation for better readability):

 	pushTransform
 	translate 0 5 0 # we want the big sphere to be a 5 y-value
 	sphere 0 0 0 1
 		pushTransform
 		translate 1 -1 0 # this is down right by one unit from the big sphere sphere 0 0 0 0.5
 		popTransform # we remove the last transform (translate)

 		pushTransform # we start a new one, based on the top transform - which is of the big sphere translate -1 1 0 # this is up left by one unit from the big(!) sphere sphere 0 0 0 0.5
 		popTransform
 	popTransform

 Important Note: Matrices are 'Right-Multiplies'.
 So counter to intuition, the last command written, is the first to happen.
-That is, if we want to achieve the usual matrices order: Scale the Rotate then Translate: T*R*S, we would right Translate followed by rotate, followed by scale command.
+That is, if we want to achieve the usual matrices order: Scale the Rotate then Translate: T*R*S, we would write Translate followed by rotate, followed by scale command.

 	translate <by_v3> - Applies translation matrix to the top of the transformation matrices. rotate <axis_v3> <degrees_f> - Rotate by angles (in degrees) around the given axis.